waiminkyaw87/hospital-database-privacy/index.md

 - Providing and documenting clinical care to patients.
 - Managing hospital workload, bed occupancy, and OT scheduling.
-- Generating internal reports and summaries.
+- Generating internal reports and summaries (including MOH‑style forms such as Form I, IA and III).
-- Sending internal notifications to staff about investigations, imaging, and OT calls.
+- Sending internal notifications to staff about investigations, imaging, OT calls and follow‑ups.
+- Supporting internal quality improvement, audit and patient‑safety activities.

 We do **not** use patient data for advertising or unrelated marketing.